 Are you caring for a loved one with mental health issues?
 Are you concerned about what would happen to your special needs loved one if you were no longer able to take care of him or her?
 In fact, have you given serious consideration to your loved one’s future and the need for thoughtful and careful planning?
-Depending on the severity of their mental health issues, at our firm we know that the specific needs of these individuals can vary greatly.
+Depending on the severity of their mental health issues, at our firm we know that the Special Needs Estate Planning process can vary greatly.
 In fact, often many people with mental health issues need assistance throughout their entire lives.

 As you care for your loved one, whether a husband, wife, or child, with mental health challenges, when should you begin your estate planning?
 And is estate planning enough, or should you also consider special needs planning?
 The answer is that you should begin as soon as possible.
 Whether you are the caregiver or not, you know that one of your roles is to make sure there is a firm legal, financial, and medical foundation in place.

 Be aware, this type of estate planning may be hard to begin and we understand that.
 It is not easy to think about a time when you may not be here to provide care for your loved one yourself.
 We want you to know that we work with families and the challenges they face each and every day and we can help you.
 We would like to share a few answers to questions you may have regarding estate special needs planning.

 1. How do I get started?
 First, make a list of what your loved one can and cannot do to share with a qualified Florida estate planning attorney.
 This list should include medical, educational, financial, legal and vocational decisions.
 Be sure to also carefully assess his or her abilities to make rational decisions.
 For example, is your loved one able to make choices related to self-care?
 Another example, is he or she able to communicate for him- or herself?